-Probably one of the best examples to illustrate is that of the thunderstorm.
+Probably one of the best examples to use as an illustration is that of the thunderstorm.
 Not just the odd rumble but a full-blown raging, tumultuous, cacophony.
-The energy behind this force of nature is immense; it can easily kill and it certainly demands our respect and reverence.
-It is unsurprising then that all indigenous cultures have a Deity associated with thunder.
+The energy behind this force of nature is immense.
+It can easily kill, and it certainly demands our respect and reverence.
+It is unsurprising then that all indigenous cultures have a Deity assigned to thunder.

 Abstracts as Deity